 View our range of discount DC refrigerators

-DC vs. AC – what’s the difference?
+DC refrigerator vs. AC – what’s the diff?

 Most appliances use DC?